 An infection in your vagina, cervix, or uterus can cause permanent damage, including infertility.
-An infection in this area can also spread to your bloodstream, causing life-threatening blood poisoning.
+An infection in this area can also spread to your bloodstream, causing life threatening blood poisoning.

-The term “hemorrhage” refers to any sort of major blood loss.
-If you or someone without medical training tries to do a surgical abortion, you run the risk of accidentally severing a major blood vessel, causing internal bleeding.
+Hemorrhage refers to any sort of major blood loss.
+If you or someone without medical training tries to perform a surgical abortion on you, you run the risk of accidentally severing a major blood vessel, causing internal bleeding.

 In addition to hemorrhaging, a surgical abortion provided by someone without medical training can result in scarring.

-Herbal remedies may seem harmless because they’re natural.
-But even common herbs, such as a parsley, can have powerful effects and quickly become toxic.
+Herbal remedies may seem harmless because they’re “natural.”
+But even common herbs can have powerful effects and quickly become toxic.

 If you ingest more than the amount known to be safe for humans, your liver has to work overtime to filter out extra toxins and other compounds from the herbs.
 This can lead to liver damage or failure.